 How will Reed’s Crossing impact local traffic?

 Newland has partnered with Washington County and the City of Hillsboro on several projects to improve traffic.
-Cornelius Pass has been extended south from Tualatin Valley Highway to Blanton, and Blanton from 209th to 67th, has been extended providing three entrances to the Community.
+Cornelius Pass has been extended south from Tualatin Valley Highway to Blanton, and Blanton from 209th to 67th, has been extended providing three entrances to the community.

 In future phases, proposed plans include extending Kinnaman, parallel to Blanton, and Cornelius Pass will be extended to the southern border of the property.
-These roads will provide east-west and north-south access through the Community and connect with neighboring communities.
+These roads will provide east-west and north-south access through the community and connect with neighboring communities.
 There have been several improvements to signals, road widening, and turn lane additions as well.

 How many entrances are there at Reed’s Crossing?

-At the opening of Phase 1, there will be three entrances: Cornelius Pass and Tualatin Valley Highway, 209th and Blanton, and 67th and Blanton.
+There are three entrances: Cornelius Pass and Tualatin Valley Highway, 209th and Blanton, and 67th and Blanton.
 In the future, there will be three more entrances: Cornelius Pass traveling south through Butternut, Kinnaman at 209th, and Kinnaman at 67th.

 Who owns the arterial and local access roads and alleys?

 All arterial, collector, and local access roads are owned and maintained by either the City of Hillsboro or Washington County.